 This picture below started off as a very scary place for me, but by praying through it, as I painted, it became a place of healing, understanding and safety.

 Recently I went away to a Christian conference called Refuel 18 and one of the seminars was about prophetic art.
 I, as many of you will know, love art and anything creative so it felt like a good seminar to go to.
-For the purposes of this blog I don’t really need to go into all the details of the seminar, just enough to explain that prophetic art is when you wait in prayer on God and ask Him to show you a picture and with time and practice it is possible to paint/draw this picture and then pray through what God is telling you about the picture.
-Is He giving you a message for you or for someone else and if so is it right to share that picture or hold onto it until the time is right?
-It was utterly fascinating and the lady giving the seminar, Sally Snape, said that when she realised she had this gift she couldn’t actually really paint or draw at all and it has only been through her obedience to waiting on God that He has taught her how to make these absolutely stunning paintings.
+For the purposes of this blog I don’t really need to go into all the details of the seminar, just enough to explain that prophetic art is when you wait in prayer on God and ask Him to show you a picture, draw or paint it and then pray through what God is telling you about the picture.
+It was utterly fascinating and the lady giving the seminar, Sally Snape, said that when she realised she had this gift she couldn’t actually really paint or draw at all and it has only been through her obedience of waiting on God that He has taught her how to make these absolutely stunning paintings.